asokolsky/RESTing-with-Flask/01.flask/farm/README.md

 ## Note on Flask Process(es)

 You can run Flask app threaded or with multiple processes.
+For now we are runnning it in a default configuration: single process with threading enabled.